 During his election campaign, Mr. Trump declared that he would quickly broker a peace deal between Kiev and Moscow.
 However, Mr. Trump did not outline specific steps to implement this statement.

-Before the election, two of Mr Trump’s closest advisers outlined a plan to achieve a ceasefire along the current lines of hostilities.
+Before the election, two close advisers to Mr Trump outlined a plan to achieve a ceasefire based on the current fighting lines.
 But the report did not say how the peace plan would work.

 Kiev has long insisted that a peace deal can only be based on a “formula” put forward by Ukrainian President Volodymyr Zelensky, which includes restoring the country’s 1991 borders.
-Russia has since rejected those terms outright, insisting that Ukraine abandon its NATO ambitions to become a neutral state and drop its claims to Crimea and four other territories annexed by Moscow in a referendum.
+Russia has since rejected those terms, insisting that Ukraine abandon its NATO ambitions, become a neutral state, and renounce its claims to Crimea and four other territories annexed by Moscow in a referendum.

 Speaking in a phone call with German Chancellor Olaf Scholz on November 15, Mr. Putin reiterated that the conflict "is a direct consequence of NATO's long-standing policy of military confrontation" while ignoring Russia's security concerns.